-Free nights at Marriott properties is a great perk for cardholders.
+Free nights at Marriott properties are a great perk for cardholders.
 However, this benefit is becoming less valuable every year.

 Hotel category changes

-For 2019, Marriott is making two big changes to hotel award availability.
-First of all, there are 323 properties changing category.
+For 2019, Marriott made two big changes to hotel award availability.
+First of all, there are 323 properties that changed categories.
 Of these changes, about 286 are increasing in category, while only 37 are decreasing.
 I counted 72 properties that are increasing from a Category 5 to Category 6.
 This means that there are now far fewer properties that you can redeem your free night certificate at.

 Click here for the complete list of Marriott category changes.
 If you want to reserve a room under the current price structure, you’ll need to book before March 5, 2019.